tungpatrick/food_recognition/README.md

 ```

-After setting up my folder structure, I ran the [script](scripts/collect_jap_images.py) to download more than 500 models for each food item in my list.
+After setting up my folder structure, I ran the [script](scripts/collect_jap_images.py) to download more than 500 images for each food item in my list.
 To get better quality images, I manually created a translated document in the `food_list` folder so that my search results could be in Japanese.
 To then split my data into train, valid, and test portions, I created a [script](scripts/setup_image_folder_structure.py) to setup the `images` folder in preparation for my model.

 ### Step 2: Building and Training the Model

 Once I have collected all the data, I built my model.
-This step could be found in my Jupyter [notebook](notebooks/Japanese Food Classification.ipynb)
+This step could be found in my Jupyter [notebook](notebooks/Japanese Food Classification.ipynb).
+Because of the way I split my data, I only had around 300+ images per class for training, which isn't a whole lot.
+To mitigate this problem, I used Keras's ImageDataGenerator for image augmentation.
+This allowed me to augment the data on the fly and get better training results.

+I attempted several models include a base ConvNet model and other transfer learning models.
+For now, the best model I came down to is to use VGG16 transfer learning as a feature extraction.
+I fit my model with a RMSProp(lr=0.0002) optimizer first, and then fine-tuned it with a slower SGD optimizer.
+(Note: I am still working on getting better accuracies).

+### Step 3: Inference

+With my current best model, I created a flask web application in the `web_app` folder that could be run with the code shown above.
+If you have another model that you'd like to test out, you can move your model into the `models` folder inside `web_app` and run it there.